AndyLocks/PrisonersDilemma/README.md

 ## GameManager

+The `GameManager` is responsible for the game rules and manages the flow of the game.

+---

 You can also implement the `GameManager` interface to create your own game rules.
 You can also look in the `GameManagers` class.
 It can have several implementations including the standard one.